 Ask Permission Before Giving Physical Support

 It is important not to assume that physical affection - like hugs - will be helpful to the child.
 Instead, it should be up to the child to decide if physical support is something they would like.
-This also helps to reinforce their ability to decide what happens to their body
+This also helps to reinforce their ability to decide what happens to their body.

 Avoid Making Promises

 Ensure the child that you will help, but avoid making promises you can't keep.

 Report

 In Alberta, all adults (18+) have the legal responsibility to report suspected child abuse of any kind; you do not need a disclosure to report.

-Call the Child Abuse Hotline at 1-800-387-KIDS (5437); reports can be made anonymously.
+Call the Child Abuse Hotline at 1.800.387-KIDS (5437); reports can be made anonymously.

 Practice Self Care

 Hearing a disclosure can be very upsetting, and for some it can be a trigger to remember their own experiences of abuse.

 It is important to take care of yourself when you are supporting a child who has experienced sexual violence.

-• If you would like to talk to someone about how to respond to a disclosure, or to receive support in your role as a supporter, call the SACE Support and Information Line at 780.423.4121.
+If you would like to talk to someone about how to respond to a disclosure, or to receive support in your role as a supporter, call the SACE Support and Information Line at 780.423.4121.

 Other Resources

 Native Youth Sexual Health Network

-nativeyouthsexualhealth.com

-For medical evaluation of children 13 and under, call the Child and Family Services crisis unit for referral to the Stollery Children's Hospital

-780.422.2001
+nativevouthsexualhealth.com

+Children's Mental Health Crisis/Mobile Response Team

+780.407.1000

-Child Abuse Hotline 1.800.387.5437 (24Hr)
+Child Abuse Hotline 1.800.387.5437 (24/7)

 Kids Help Phone 1.800.668.6868 kidshelpphone.ca

+CHEW Project

+(2SLGBTQ+ ages 14-29) fb.com/chewprojectyeg

 Sexual Assault Response Team (SART)

 (14+) Access from any emergency room in the Edmonton Zone

 Birth Control Centre 780.735.0010

-Edmonton Distress Line 780.482.4357 (24 Hr)
+Edmonton Distress Line 780.482.4357 (24/7)

 Need Help Now needhelpnow.ca

 STI Clinic 780.342.2300